 Upon successful verification of your GaggleAMP credentials, you will be redirected to your connected social accounts on the GaggleAMP platform.
 Here you will see that the Microsoft account has been linked.

-Note: If at any point you need to verify this link, or remove the connection, simply select your image (or initials if you did not add an image) in the top right corner of GaggleAMP, then select ‘Account Settings,’ and on the navigation bar select ‘My Social Accounts.’
+Note: If at any point you need to verify this link, or remove the connection, simply select your image (or initials if you did not add an image) in the top right corner of GaggleAMP, then select ‘Account Settings.'
+On the navigation bar, select ‘My Social Accounts.’